 This is a technique used to visualise the inside of vessels, in this case, those of the heart.

-It is basically used to assess the extent of angina.
+It is basically used to assess the extent of angina and ischaemic heart disease.
 It involves cardiac catheterisation.
 Once the catheter is in place, an iodine based dye is injected into the coronary vessels, and the extent of narrowing (atheroma) can be asses by –x-ray.

 - The angiogram is actually recorded as a moving picture as many low-dose x-rays are taken in quick succession.

 - The patient will lie flat on a couch, with the x-ray machine above them.
 The catheter will be passed to the opening of the cardiac vessels from the aorta.

 - Patients may feel an occasional missed or extra heart beat during the procedure – this is normal.

 - Basically – its exactly the same as catheterisation! – except that a bit of dye is squirted in and x-rays taken.

 - The test normally lasts about 30 minutes.

 - Mortality is about 1%